History of Greece: Pre-Paleolithic Period

 Paleolithic Period (c.
-2M BC– 13000 BC)
+2M – 13000 BC)

 The Paleolithic period is generally understudied in Greece because research has traditionally focused on the later parts of prehistory (Neolithic, Bronze Age) and the Classical times.
 Nevertheless, significant advances have been achieved over recent years, and the archaeological record has been enriched with new material, collected mostly in the framework of regional surveys but also through systematic or rescue excavations.
 New caves and rock shelters, as well as recently discovered and important open-air sites are now being excavated.
-Scholars believe Greece was first occupied between 1.5 and 2.5 million years ago when early members of the genus Homo began to spread across Eurasia.
+Scholars believe Greece was first occupied between 2.5 and 1.5 million years ago when early members of the genus Homo began to spread across Eurasia.
 However, no definitive evidence of habitation this primitive has been discovered yet.
 The earliest undisputed traces of hominin habitation in the country so far were unearthed in Arcadia, Peloponnesus and date back 700,000 years.
 The Apidima Cave in Mani, southern Greece, contains the oldest known remains of anatomically modern humans outside of Africa, dated to 210,000 years ago.
 Currently known anthropological and archaeological finds allow the division of the Paleolithic in the Greek area into Lower (700,000–100,000 BP), Middle (100,000–35,000 BP) and Upper Palaeolithic (35,000–11,000 BP).
 There are, to date, few sites of the Lower Paleolithic, whereas there are more of the Middle and Upper.
 This is partly due to the intense tectonic activity in the Greek area and the rise and fall of the Aegean Sea which destroyed every trace of habitation from some geographical regions.

 Paleolithic finds from Greece were first reported in 1867, but the first organized research on the sites was conducted many years later, between 1927 and 1931, by the Austrian archaeologist Adalbert Markovits.
 The first excavation of a Paleolithic site took place in 1942 at Seidi Cave in Boeotia by the German archaeologist Rudolf Stampfuss.
 More systematic research, however, was conducted during the 1960s in Epirus, Macedonia, Thessaly and the Peloponnese by English, American and German research groups.